 Provide a narrative description of your proposed project.
 Describe the specific project elements and explain how they will lead to your project’s objectives.
 For assessment projects, describe your design and methodology.

 The Iverson Marsh Stakeholder Integration Project will build upon the two previous Feasibility Studies for the Iverson Preserve (Iverson Farm Restoration Feasibility Study, 2001, and Flood Study to Determine Alternatives for Restoration and Enhancement of Marsh Habitat and Shoreline Process for the Iverson Farm Property on Camano Island, 2001) to further address the feasibility of restoring the inter-tidal marsh and partial or all of the old Iverson Farm.
 The project area is approximately 120 acres and consists of 3,200 linear feet of shoreline with 100 acres currently diked, drained and farmed for hay.
-The farmer who currently leases the Marsh for hay is willing to cease operations if the project moves forward.
+The current leasee of the marshwho produces grass seed is willing to cease operations if the project moves forward.

 The 2001 feasibility studies included review of 4 alternatives - full restoration, dike setback, installation of a self-regulating tide gate and no action (Phillip Williams and Associates, 2001).
 The feasibility study recommended outlined restoration alternatives for maximum salmon habitat benefit without incorporating stakeholder feedback.
 The feasibility studies also recommended that additional studies be conducted to ensure that the Long Beach residential development does not experience increased flood hazard as a result of proposed restoration actions.
 Island County Public Works department collected public comment in 2011 which indicated that further discussions are needed before moving this project forward.
 Residents had concerns including flood and salt water intrusion risks and park patrons’ concerns were mainly preserving their access to highly-regarded birding/hiking trails (Shelterbelt, Inc. 2011).

 The main goal of this project is to integrate the stakeholder’s concerns into an acceptable restoration alternative for Iverson Preserve.
 Island County is interested in balancing the community’s concerns with improving habitat for listed species and water quality.
-Island County staff, hired consultants and Island County Shore Stewards will extensive landowner communications to foster interest, participation and commitment in restoration conceptual design.
-Staff will facilitate neighborhood/stakeholder meetings to work with existing plans and information from feasibility studies to inform the landowners to reach a consensus on alternatives to model and evaluate risks, and to and explain the site restoration benefits to advancing habitat restoration at Iverson Preserve.
+Island County staff, hired consultants and Island County Shore Stewards will conduct extensive landowner communications to foster interest, participation and commitment in restoration conceptual design.
+Staff will facilitate neighborhood/stakeholder meetings to work with existing plans and information from feasibility studies to inform the landowners with the goal of reaching a consensus on alternatives to model, and to and explain the site restoration benefits to advancing habitat restoration at Iverson Preserve.

-Hydrodynamic modeling will be utilized by a qualified engineer to assess flood hazard during storm surge events and salt water intrusion risks with the stakeholder- preferred conceptual design.
+Hydrodynamic modeling, along with updated FEMA flood mapping analysis, will be utilized by a qualified engineer to assess flood hazard during storm surge events and salt water intrusion risks with the stakeholder- preferred conceptual design.
 The only conceptual design alternatives considered will not pose flood hazards for drain fields and basements for the homes along the beachfront.
 A qualified engineer will work closely with Island County staff to evaluate and integrate feedback from Long Beach residents and park patrons into conceptual design plans for restoration at Iverson Preserve.

 Provide a scope of work.
 Provide a detailed description of the proposed project tasks, who will be responsible for each, what the project deliverables will be, and a schedule for accomplishing them.
 If the project will produce a design, please specify the level of design that will be developed (conceptual, preliminary, or final).
 Planning projects should typically be completed within 2 years of funding.